madprops/nap/README.md

 `add_arg:` Register an argument to be considered.

+`use_arg:` Same as add_arg but it returns a reference to the argument object.

 `parse_args:` Do the processing.
 Optional version/info string and parameters list.

 `arg:` Get an argument object.

+`argref:` Same as arg but it returns a reference to the argument object.

 `args:` Get all argument objects.